ligato/docs/docs/plugins/vpp-plugins.md

 Items to keep in mind when deploying flowprobe functionality on an interface:

-- flowprobe `cannot` be configured for any interface if flowprobe parameters were not set.
+- You can't configure flowprobe for an interface, if you did not set up flowprobe parameters.
+<br></br>
-- flowprobe parameters `cannot` be changed if the flowprobe Feature was enabled for at least one interface.
+- You can't change flowprobe parameters, if you already configured flowprobe on at least one interface.

 ---

 ## IPSec Plugin

-The IPSec plugin handles the configuration of **Security Policies** (SP), a **Security Policy Database (SPD)**, and **Security Associations** (SA) in VPP.
+The IPSec plugin handles the configuration of security policies (SP), a security policy database (SPD), and security associations** (SA) in VPP.

 !!!
 Note
-    The IPsec plugin does not handle IPSec tunnel programming.
-This is supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
     The IPSEC_TUNNEL interface has been deprecated.
+Instead, you must use IPIP_TUNNEL with ipsec.TunnelProtection.

 ---